clap-rs/clap/.github/ISSUE_TEMPLATE/feature_request.md

 ### Describe the solution you'd like

 Please explain what the wanted solution should look like.
-You **strongly encouraged** to attach a snippet of (pseudo)code.
+You are **strongly encouraged** to attach a snippet of (pseudo)code.

 ### Alternatives, if applicable